 A sizable proportion of data breaches are caused by malicious actions by employees or ex-employees.
 So, this is a troubling decision for employers – in the sense that it exposes them to liability even where they’ve done very little wrong.
-The stricter regime under the forthcoming General Data Protection Regulation won’t ease employers’ minds either.
+The stricter regime under the GDPR and the Data Protection Act 2018 won’t ease employers’ minds either.

 It probably goes without saying that this should encourage employers to review their information security procedures and consider how well they were protecting data from both internal and external threats.
 For instance, preventing employees from accessing premises and information outside of office hours and triggers if an employee tries to download too much information.

 While individual compensation may be minimal (unless direct harm can be proved), when multiplied by thousands of claimants, the amounts could start to become very significant.

 The only industry likely to be pleased by this decision is the insurance industry!